 Today, thanks to consumer adoption and availability of quality products, research into CBD’s effects on the human body is nearing a tipping point.
-Modern technology has even provided new methods of refining and isolating CBD; increasing the bioavailability of the cannabinoid through technologies like nanoemulsions, which make CBD water-soluble, thereby increasing its potency and/or its level of absorption.
+Modern technology has even provided several new methods of refining and isolating CBD; increasing the bioavailability of the cannabinoid through technologies like nanoemulsions, which make CBD water-soluble, thereby increasing its potency and/or its level of absorption.

 How do I use CBD?

 There’s no shortage of options when it comes to introducing CBD into your system.
 What makes CBD so unique is that, thanks to the 2018 Farm Bill, it is available to consumers in all 50 states in a variety of consumption methods and product types.
 This can be beneficial, albeit overwhelming at first, to consumers who want to use CBD for medicinal purposes.
 Let’s discuss a few of the most common product types, how they’re commonly used, and some of the pros and cons of each.

 How does CBD work?